Tiamat-Tech/bdh/README.md

 ## **Bridging the Gap Between Transformers and the Brain**

-** Dragon Hatchling (BDH)** is a biologically inspired large language model architecture that connects principles of deep learning with the foundations of neuroscience.
+**BDH (Dragon Hatchling)** is a biologically inspired large language model architecture that connects principles of deep learning with the foundations of neuroscience.
 Developed by researchers at [Pathway](https://pathway.com), BDH provides a theoretical and practical framework for understanding the emergence of reasoning and generalization in artificial systems.

 This repository contains the official implementation from the paper:
 > *A. Kosowski, P. Uznański, J. Chorowski, Z. Stamirowska, M. Bartoszkiewicz.*